frost-drago/HCI_sprints/README.md

 # HCI project

-test38 is latest version.
+**test48** is latest version.
 Please be aware these are mini sprints, many of them are still far from the end product.

 I'm sorry I overshot.

+I really need to refactor the code to make it more maintainable if I want to continue this project.

 ## Group members